SPEECHCOG/pc_models_analysis/README.md

 * Script to obtain the scatter plots and correlation coefficients

 ### Data
-This folder includes the data of the different experiments plus the scatter plots
+This folder includes the data of the different experiments and the scatter plots. json files:

+* model\_language\_data.json: it contains the data points for each run in the form (epoch id, validation loss value, ABX across-speaker score, ABX within-speaker score)

+* model\_language\_stats.json: it contains the statistical measures calcualted for the average performance and for each run.